-Moreover, we believe architecture should find ways of expressing local rituals despite the "globalisation" landslide through the construction of a sustainable and pertinent project anchored in its context away from nostalgia and pastiche.
+Moreover, we believe architecture should find ways of expressing regional cultures, despite the "globalization" landslide, through sustainable projects anchored in their context but away from nostalgia and pastiche.

 Each project acquires its own identity shaped by the program and the site.
 Therefore, our response manages both generic constraints and explicit demands, sustaining the equilibrium of relevance to client’s brief, cost, quality and time.